How do I change my investment options?

 - Income Protection (IP) cover, which can provide you with an income if you are temporarily (or permanently) unable to work due to an illness or injury.

-If you die, become terminally ill or totally and permanently disabled, Life/TI and TPD cover can provide a lump sum to help protect your family’s financial situation through the tough times.
+If you die, become terminally ill or totally and permanently disabled, Life/TI and TPD cover can provide a lump sum to help protect your family’s financial situation.

 If you suffer an accident or illness that stops you from working, IP cover can provide up to 90% (including up to 10% super contribution) of your pre-incapacity income, giving you the financial assurance to concentrate on your health.

 Your IP and TPD benefits are designed to work together as one provides a regular income and the other provides a lump sum payment.
-A long-term IP benefit payment period (up to 5 years) will help you meet any future living expenses through regular income payments, while a TPD benefit will help you manage other financial costs associated with a permanent inability to work through a lump sum payment amount.
+A 2-year IP benefit payment period will help you meet your living expenses through regular income payments, while a TPD benefit will help you manage other financial costs associated with a permanent inability to work through a lump sum payment amount.
 These might include alterations to your home or ongoing medical costs.

 Why should I have cover with NGS?

-NGS Super partners with award winning insurer, TAL, to offer a range of flexible insurance options.
-In 2018, TAL paid $18 million in claims to NGS Super members alone.
+NGS Super partners with award-winning insurer, TAL, to offer a range of flexible insurance options.
+In 2021, TAL paid $38 million1 in claims to NGS Super members alone.

 Get the right advice for you

 If you’re not sure about what type or level of cover you need, it’s a good idea to get an expert to help you out.
-We offer:
+We offer single-issue advice limited to your NGS Super account and insurance at no cost:

-- insurance advice limited to your NGS Super cover at no cost over the phone through our Financial Advice Helpline, or
+- over the phone through our Financial Advice Helpline or

 How do I make a claim?